kisiwu/novice-socket/README.md

 #### Link namespaces

-A namespace can be link to another namespace.
+A namespace can be linked to another namespace.
 That way the name of the one being linked will be the concatenation of the namespace linking it and its own.
 The first argument can also be another string to use in the concatenation.

 Example